oneoffcoder/books/sphinx/python-dothis/source/function-clarification.rst

 .. highlight:: python
    :linenothreshold: 1

-When passing in values/arguments to a method, try to associate the values with the argument names.
+When passing values to a function, prefer keyword arguments when they make the call clearer.

 Don't do this
 ^^^^^^^^^^^^^